-- A 50 word lay summary of the project suitable for media release if the application is successful. - A 250 word lay summary of the project suitable for publication on the FightMND website if the application is successful.
+- Primary Investigator and co-Investigators. - A 50 word lay summary of the project suitable for media release if the application is successful. - A 250 word lay summary of the project suitable for publication on the FightMND website if the application is successful. - A Statement on the potential impact of the Clinical Trial (200 words max).